Changes during coronavirus (COVID-19)

-A carer’s assessment is the council’s way of working out whether you qualify for support from them in your role as unpaid carer.
-The assessment is a chance for you to discuss how your caring responsibilities affect you.
+A carer’s assessment works out whether you qualify for support from the council in your role as unpaid carer.
+It's a chance for you to talk about how your caring responsibilities affect you.
 It will look at:

 - whether you’re willing and able to carry on providing care